Debasishpradhan28/agentic_honeypot/README.md

 The Agentic Honey-Pot API is an AI-powered autonomous system designed to detect scam messages and actively engage scammers using a believable AI persona.
 Once scam intent is detected, the system hands off the interaction to an autonomous AI agent that conducts multi-turn conversations to extract actionable scam intelligence such as:

-  UPI IDs
+-UPI IDs

-  Bank account numbers
+-Bank account numbers

-  Phishing URLs
+-Phishing URLs

 The API is compatible with Mock Scammer API–based evaluation systems and returns structured JSON output for automated scoring.